Foundations of Black Hole Accretion Disk Theory

-Color temperature corrections in the optically thick case (the ``hardening factor'') are often applied in terms of sophisticated software packages like {\tt BHSPEC}, based on calculations of an atmosphere model at each radius done by Davis and Hubeny \cite{davis_06}.
+In sophisticated software packages like {\tt BHSPEC}, color temperature corrections in the optically thick case (the ``hardening factor'') are often applied~\cite{davis_06a}.

-In the remaining parts of this Section we give formulae for the Bremsstrahlung and synchrotron emissivities.
-Their derivations and discussion in the black hole accretion disk context may be found in \cite{svensson_82,stepney_83,narayan_95b,esin_96}.
+In the remaining parts of this section we give explicit formulae for the bremsstrahlung and synchrotron emissivities and their Compton enhancements.
+These sections are taken almost directly from the work of Narayan and Yi~\cite{narayan_95b}.
+Additional derivations and discussions of these equations in the black hole accretion disk context may be found in~\cite{svensson_82,stepney_83,narayan_95b,esin_96}.